ABI-Software/ABIBook/Cmgui/CMGUI-lines-cylinders.rst

 * **Material:** This drop down menu allows you to select which material the lines will be rendered as.
 Materials are defined in the :ref:`material editor window <CMGUI-material-editor-window>`.
 Note: the material for lines is unshaded.
 This means that lines only use the *diffuse* colour for the selected material to draw the lines.

-* **Width:** You can enter a value in this box to set the thickness of the lines in pixels.
+* **Line width:** You can enter a value in this box to set the thickness of the lines in pixels.
 This width is independent of zoom, and remains constant through any transformation.
 Setting this value to 0 results in lines of 1 pixel wide (the default).

 * **Data:** This setting allows you to choose a field which is used to colour the lines according to a spectrum.
 Use the *Spectrum* drop-down menu to choose from one of the spectra defined in the spectrum editor window.